Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

   - [Read more about SSH authentication keys]()

 - Another method of secure remote connection is a **VPN**.
-  - **Virtual private network (VPN)** Allows you to connect to a private network (like your work network) over the Internet.
+  - **Virtual private network (VPN):** Allows you to connect to a private network (like your work network) over the Internet.

 ### Remote Connections on Windows

-- **PuTTY** A free, open source software that you can use to make remote connections through several network protocols, including SSH.
+- **PuTTY** is a free, open source software that you can use to make remote connections through several network protocols, including SSH.

 - In PuTTY configuration, make note of the *host name, port,* and *connection type* options.
   - By default, the port is set to `22`, which is the default port the SSH protocol uses.